rxse/webtestit-lint-rules/README.md

 ## Rules

-* `protractor-no-identical-title-rule` : Prohibits the use of duplicate it/describe names
+* `protractor-no-identical-title: true` Prohibits the use of duplicate it/describe names

 > This is used to ensure protractor's `--grep` cli parameter gets a unique full testname